 Collects a baseline of data from mentees and their managers on their existing skill set in 31 key performance indicators that align with the six broad capabilities.

 We aggregate the data and create a client specific report for your review that protects the anonymity of the survey respondents.
 We also schedule a 1 hour debrief to walk through survey results and provide comparisons against the hundreds of programs we have designed before allowing us to pivot in the moment to course correct or provide reassurance that your participants are on the right track.

 Measuring Gains in 31 KPI

-If you’re not ready to take on measurement day one, let us show you what we can do and you can also have your internal team collect your own data when the timing is right.
-We’ve had positive feedback from both methods.
-Just don’t miss this window of opportunity to formalize the impact – you’ll want your senior leaders and senior champions to see the value of what you are designing and implementing.
+Don’t miss this opportunity to formalize the impact – you’ll want your senior leaders and senior champions to see the value of what you are designing and implementing.

 Collects a baseline of data existing skill set in 31 key performance indicators that align with the six broad capabilities listed below.

 Employees who demonstrate strong “accountability” capabilities effectively balance work and personal demands.
 They apply strategies to ask for, receive, and act on performance feedback.
 They can describe the metrics used to assess their company’s achievement of business performance objectives.
 They effectively manage relationships with their boss and other senior leaders.
 Finally, these employees consistently demonstrate confidence to overcome challenges in their current work environment.

 Employees demonstrate an understanding of the impact their communication style preference has on work relationships.
 They apply strategies for working cross-functionally, conflict resolution, and intercultural communication.
 Further, they effectively navigate organizational politics and communicate ideas to senior leadership.